Apprenticeships offer a flexible, accessible, and inclusive way to become an architect.

 However, without continued levy funding, many practices have told us that they will be unable to employ architecture apprentices.

-RIBA has been engaging with government and key decision-makers to highlight the impact of these proposals and advocate for continued funding for architecture apprentices by:
+We engaged with government and key decision makers to highlight the impact of defunding Level 7 architecture apprenticeships and advocate for continued funding by:

 - writing to the Skills Minister outlining the impact of defunding Level 7 architecture apprenticeships